liwang-umn/math/_pages/publications.md

 On the kinetic description of the objective molecular dynamics (with R. D. James and K. Qi), *submitted*. [arXiv](https://arxiv.org/pdf/2307.16814)

-Uniform error estimate of an asymptotic preserving scheme for the Levy-Fokker-Planck equation (with W. Sun), *submitted*. [arXiv](https://arxiv.org/abs/2208.12302)

 ### Refereed journal or conference publications:

+Uniform error estimate of an asymptotic preserving scheme for the Levy-Fokker-Planck equation (with W. Sun), *Math.
+Comput.*, accepted. [arXiv](https://arxiv.org/abs/2208.12302)

 Differential-equation constrained optimization with stochasticity (with Q. Li and Y. Yang), *SIAM/ASA Journal on Uncertainty Quantification*, accepted. [arXiv](https://arxiv.org/abs/2305.04024)